-The results of current FTDNA testing are available at “DNA Results" on the menu to the left.
+The individual by individual results of current FTDNA testing are available at “DNA Results" on the menu to the left.

 TABLE OF CONTENTS